 Marcia Belsky is the creator of "The Headless Women of Hollywood," a blog that seeks to bring attention to the still standard practice of fragmenting, fetishizing and dehumanizing the images of women we see in film and TV and on book covers and advertisements.
 She cowrote Handmaid's Tale: The Musical and her musical comedy was featured on Comedy Central's Taking The Stage.

-A member of the New York City Gender Equity Commission, Jimmie Briggs was a cofounder of the Man Up Campaign, a global initiative to activate youth to stop violence against women and girls.
+Jimmie Briggs was a co-founder of the Man Up Campaign, a global initiative for catalyzing youth to stop violence against women and girls.
 This led to his selection as the winner of the 2010 GQ magazine "Better Men Better World" search, and as one of the Women's eNews "21 Leaders for the 21st Century."
-He has worked as an adjunct professor of investigative journalism at the New School for Social Research and was a George A. Miller Visiting Professor in the Department of African and African-American Studies at the University of Illinois: Champaign-Urbana.
+A member of the New York City Gender Equity Commission in the administration of Mayor Bill DeBlasio, he has worked as an adjunct professor of investigative journalism at the New School for Social Research and was a George A. Miller Visiting Professor in the Department of African and African-American Studies at the University of Illinois: Champaign-Urbana.
 For more than decade, he also taught documentary journalism at the International Center of Photography.

 Singer-songwriter Rosanne Cash has released 15 albums of extraordinary songs, earning four Grammys and 12 additional nominations.
 She's also the author of four books including the best-selling memoir Composed, which the Chicago Tribune called "one of the best accounts of an American life you'll likely ever read."
 Her essays have appeared in the New York Times, Rolling Stone, Oxford American, The Nation and many more print and online publications.
 A new book, Bird on a Blade, was recently published by UT Press, combining images by acclaimed artist Dan Rizzie with Cash's lyrics.

 In addition to regular touring, Cash has partnered in programming collaborations with Carnegie Hall, Lincoln Center, SFJAZZ, the Minnesota Orchestra and the Library of Congress.
 She is currently artist-in-residence at New York University.
-In 2017–2018, she was a resident artistic director at SFJAZZ and will continue her partnership with them in 2022.
+In 2017-2018, she was a resident artistic director at SF JAZZ and has continued her partnership with them since.
 Along with many other honors and awards, Cash received the 2021 Edward MacDowell Medal, awarded since 1960 to an artist who has made an outstanding contribution to American culture.
 She is the first woman composer to receive this prestigious honor.

 Melanie Charles is a Brooklyn-born singer, songwriter, bandleader, producer, actress and flautist of Haitian descent.
 She was raised by a Haitian mother in Brooklyn, where her home was filled with the sounds of artists including Frank Sinatra, Chaka Khan and Anita Baker.
 She attended the famed LaGuardia High School for the Performing Arts in New York City, where she studied flute and vocals.
 She went on to study at the School of Jazz and Contemporary Music at The New School.